 Undergraduates who plan to enter medical/dental/veterinary school the fall after graduation need to complete all of the required courses by the end of the Junior year so that they can file their applications the summer before beginning the Senior year.
 While simultaneously taking Junior year coursework, we recommend that you study for, and take, the Medical College Admissions Test (MCAT) between April and July.
 Students taking the Dental Admissions Test (DAT) are encouraged to take it in early summer (e.g., May/June).

 In addition to a competitive test score, health professions graduate schools also expect a high level of academic performance, significant exposure to the health field, and other meaningful experiences.
-Clearly this is a lot to accomplish in three years and, for this reason, increasing numbers of students choose the four-year option below.
+This is a lot to accomplish in three years and, for this reason, increasing numbers of students choose the four-year option described below.
 Competitive candidates following the three-year cycle should anticipate invitations for interviews during the fall or early winter of Senior year.
-If accepted, students would begin graduate school in August/September after graduation from BC.